security-decision-science/decision-security/README.md

 Status: 0.x (APIs may change).
 MIT License.

 See docs & examples: Security Decision Science Book and the Security Decision Labs playground.

+## Contributing

+Issues and PRs welcome.
+For non-public questions, contact me on LinkedIn.